This section is devoted to aid the more serious

 *

-CD-ROM’s from Broderbund, Includes Marriage Records, Census Records, Land
+from Broderbund, Includes Marriage Records,

-Records, Social Security, and World Family Tree family group worksheets in
+Security, and World Family Tree family group

-database format.
+worksheets in database format.
 Current

 * CD-ROM’s from Family History Center (LDS), includes Pedigree resource files, Index to Vital Records of North America and British Isles and 1880 Census for USA.
 Totals about 100 CD’s.